 You can’t imagine the sneers I got from Emily as I was making this ice cream.
 She is vehemently anti-banana — unless it comes in the form of bread or cake.
 Better luck next time, Em.
 This is for Scott.

 One of his favorite ice creams is the Ben and Jerry’s classic, Chunky Monkey.
 How many times have you sat on the couch with a pint and two spoons, passing the carton back and forth until – lo and behold – it’s all gone.
 All four servings.
 But there’s only two of you.
 Ahem.

 This recipe starts off with an egg custard, thickened on the stove.
 (I’ve made so many ice creams this summer, I can practically do this in my sleep).

 As you know, whenever a banana gets overripe in our house, I stick it in the freezer until inspiration or hunger strikes.
 I recommend this to anyone with blackened bananas on the counter — they freeze perfectly and thaw in no time.
-They’ll always be at-the-ready for banana bread, smoothies or this ice cream
+They’ll always be at-the-ready for chocolate chip banana bread, peanut butter banana smoothies or this ice cream.

 Buzz the banana through the mini food processor until smooth and combine it with the custard and other ingredients.
 Then refrigerate until it’s cold.